-All applicants for work within the nursery, whether voluntary or paid, are required to complete an application for the role.
+All applicants for work, whether voluntary or paid, are required to complete an application for the role.
 They will be interviewed before an appointment is made and will be subject to the relevant disclosure checks for the role and written references from at least two referees.
 Referees will also be telephoned to verify details.
+For supply staff a letter of assurance will be requested for the organisation of employment that ensures all checks and safer recruitment practices have been adhered to.

 For all staff and volunteers over the age of 16, who will be in regular contact or working directly with the children, AES will obtain enhanced criminal record checks (DBS checks) and barred list checks prior to them starting work.
 No further checks are required unless the person has a break in service of more than 3 months.
-However, an enhanced DBS check may be required if there are any concerns.
+AES carries out checks every 3 years in line with good practice guidance for all staff working directly with children.
+However, an enhanced DBS check may be required if there are any concerns prior to this.
 Staff are informed that they are expected to disclose any convictions, cautions, court orders, reprimands and warnings that may affect their suitability to work with children (whether received before or during their employment at AES).